 Isarn Jarn is a laborer for one of the city's brickmakers, and sublets the rest of the house to other workers.
+He knows nothing useful, nor do the other workers in the house.

-20. Coribald Nightwatch
+20. Coribald Nightwatch:

 This three-story building is half-timbered and has a woodshingled roof.
 There are shuttered windows along the top floor, and a walled garden beside the house.